Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- Lowe has picked up an RBI in 35.4% of his games this year, with more than one RBI in 13.3% of his games.
-He has also plated three or more runs in four contests.
+- Lowe has had at least one RBI in 35.2% of his games this year (56 of 159), with two or more RBI 21 times (13.2%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.